Ralo93/Bachelor-Thesis/README.md

 ## Project status <br>
 Wrap up.
 ## Exclaimer <br>
 I felt like saying that my actual code is very messy.
 This was the first major open source project I tried to support with very little programming knowledge.
-While managing to get the GUI actually running my algorithm (after a challenging installation procedure for newcomers) and getting my expected results after partly minutes of runtime, I no longer had the strength to refactor anything. <p>
+While managing to get the GUI actually running my algorithm (after a challenging installation procedure for newcomers) and getting my expected results after partly minutes of runtime, I no longer had the strength to refactor anything.
+I hope you enjoy. <p>
-So be prepared looking at my code, I remember affectionately calling it "the battlefield".
+So be prepared looking at my code, I remember affectionately calling it "the battlefield". :)